MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 Microsoft Outlook 2016 has user settings that are backed up instead of synchronizing between computers.
 Use the policy setting to suppress the backup of specific Microsoft Outlook 2016 settings.

 - If you enable this policy setting, certain user settings of Microsoft Outlook 2016 will continue to be backed up.
-- If you disable this policy setting, certain user settings of Microsoft Outlook 2016 will not be backed up.
+- If you disable this policy setting, certain user settings of Microsoft Outlook 2016 won't be backed up.
-- If you do not configure this policy setting, any defined values will be deleted.
+- If you don't configure this policy setting, any defined values will be deleted.
 <!-- MicrosoftOffice2016OutlookBackup-Description-End -->

 <!-- MicrosoftOffice2016OutlookBackup-Editable-Begin -->